 If you can't find what you're for or have any questions, feel free to e-mail us at firstname.lastname@example.org.

 Believing that the Bible is the standard for working and living, the Public Service Christian Fellowship (PSCF) promotes Bible study, prayer and Christian fellowship directed

 towards learning and applying Christian principles in all areas of the public service.
 The fellowship is open to people from all Christian denominations who seek to find and make

 Jesus Christ Lord of their lives.
 As Christ's ambassadors we aspire to encourage brothers and sisters in the Lord Jesus Christ who work in the public service to walk in the light

 and to reach out to others.

 The PSCF has been in existence since 1979.
-Currently there are individual groups holding weekly meetings at lunch time in many government departments and agencies.
+Currently there are individual groups holding weekly, bi-weekly or monthly meetings at lunch time in many government departments and agencies.
 Each group has

 one main focus and that is to love the Lord Jesus Christ and, through His love, to bring encouragement and spiritual growth to fellow Christians.
 The meetings also provide an